Skip to main content

 You may provide a consultation or specialized treatment without assuming the role of the attending physician, in which case you are considered a specialist physician.
 As a specialist physician, you examine a patient or provide specialized treatment at the request of the attending physician or authorized nurse practitioner.
 During the time you provide specialized treatment, the attending physician or authorized nurse practitioner continues to monitor the patient and authorize any time-loss benefits.

 MDs, DOs, and podiatrists do not have to certify in order to treat workers’ compensation patients.
-Only chiropractic physicians, naturopathic physicians, nurse practitioners, and physician assistants must certify to the Department of Consumer and Business Services director that they have reviewed and read certain informational material provided by the Workers' Compensation Division before they treat patients with Oregon workers' compensation claims.
+Only chiropractic physicians, naturopathic physicians, nurse practitioners, and physician associates must certify to the Department of Consumer and Business Services director that they have reviewed and read certain informational material provided by the Workers' Compensation Division before they treat patients with Oregon workers' compensation claims.

 At every visit you should ask the patient if they are enrolled in an MCO.
 You may contact the insurer to find out if the patient is enrolled in an MCO.
 If you treat an MCO enrolled patient and you or the referring physician are not on that MCO’s panel, the insurer will not have to pay you.